 Halong Bay is located in North East Vietnam.

-Luxury Cruise – Dragon Pearl 1, 2 and 3 operate and tour Bai Tu Long area.
+Luxury Cruise – Dragon Pearl 1, 2 and 3 operate and tour the Bai Tu Long area.

 www.indochina-Junk.com

-Indochina Junk support “For a Green Halong” initiative.
-This includes replacing styrofoam float-barrels with environmentally friendly, long-term plastic barrels, supporting the rubbish project in Vung Vieng fishing village and protection and planting of mangrove swamp in Cong Dam.
+Indochina Junk supports the “For a Green Halong” initiative.
+This includes replacing styrofoam float barrels with long-term, environmentally friendly plastic barrels, supporting the rubbish project in the Vung Vieng fishing village, and protecting and planting mangrove swamps in Cong Dam.

-How to get there – Pick up from your hotel in Hanoi included in the price.
-Transfer time – Three hours by private shuttle Hanoi to boat.
+How to get there: Pickup from your hotel in Hanoi is included in the price.
+Transfer time: 3 hours by private shuttle from Hanoi to the boat.

-Best time of year October and November.
-Cruise operates all year round.
+The best time of year is October and November.
+Cruises operate all year round.

 Story by Stephanie Brookes